wordmaxai/awesome-chatgpt-resources/README.md

 ### Contribution

-This list started as personal collection of interesting things about chatGPT from OpenAI.
+This list started as personal collection of interesting things about chatGPT from OpenAI by Humanloop.
 Your contributions and suggestions are warmly welcomed.